All about Form 1099

 Therefore, the key difference between the two forms is that the 1099-NEC exclusively reports non-employee compensation payments of $600 or more, while the 1099-MISC is used to report other types of payments made to non-employees.

-I didn't receive a Form 1099
+What if you didn’t receive a Form 1099?

 There are several reasons why you may not have received your 1099 form: